kcl-lang/kcl-lang.io/blog/2024-04-03-newsletter/index.md

 the following are listed in no particular order:

 - Thanks to @bozaro for the contributions to the KCL Go SDK 🙌
+- Thanks to @reckless-huang for the contributions to the KCL Go SDK 🙌
+- Thanks to @vemoo for the contributions to the KCL IDE 🙌
+- Thanks to @wilsonwang371 for the contributions to the KCL docker image and KCL website 🙌
+- Thanks to @d4v1d03 for the contributions to the KCL website 🙌
+- Thanks to @liangyuanpeng for the contributions to KCL github action 🙌
+- Thanks to @octonawish-akcodes for the contributions to KCL IDE 🙌
+- Thanks to @AkashKumar7902 for the contributions to KCL package management tool 🙌
 - Thanks to @reckless-huang, @steeling, @vfarcic, @wilsonwang371, and others for their valuable suggestions and feedback during the recent use of KCL 🙌

 ## Resources